the two year training

 the public season

-Spanning terms five and six is a season of plays and a musical review that are open to the public and to the industry.
+Spanning terms five and six is a season of plays and a musical revue that are open to the public and to the industry.
 These involve daytime rehearsals, whilst performances take place in the evenings.

 Further preparation